-Wild and Kind
+Wild & Kind CIC

 We started running free craft workshops for women back in 2016.
 At the time it was really in response to our own needs.
 After working alone from home for years I was craving casual, fun social interaction that didn’t involve alcohol.
-We quickly realised that we weren’t the only ones that were lonely and seeking this kind of comfort, and after speaking with numerous attendees about their lives and troubles, we realised that not having a community where you feel you belong has a huge impact on peoples confidence and mental health.
-This is where we realised that there was a huge need for safe social spaces women and people from marginalised gender groups.
+We quickly realised that we weren’t the only ones that were lonely and seeking this kind of comfort, and after speaking with numerous attendees about their lives and troubles, we realised that not having a community where you feel you belong has a huge impact on people’s confidence and mental health.
+This is where we realised that there was a huge need for safe social spaces for women and people from marginalised gender groups.

 I already ran a small embroidery business and so we used my experience and knowledge of the merch industry to start printing and selling t-shirts as a way to generate funds to facilitate our workshops and hangouts.
-I didn’t actually know what a Community Interest Company was back then, but when it came time to really pushing forward with Wild & Kind we felt that the structure of a CIC resonated with our morals as we believe that company profits should benefit the community.
+I didn’t actually know what a Community Interest Company (CIC) was back then, but when it came time to really pushing forward with Wild & Kind we felt that the structure of a CIC resonated with our morals as we believe that company profits should benefit the community.

 What was most challenging about getting your social enterprise started?